-According a comprehensive study of Perchards on behalf of EPBA (European Portable Battery Association), 220,000 tons of portable batteries were sold in EU countries including Switzerland.
-This is equivalent to 420 gr per inhabitants, which has been a stable value in average since 2010.
-In opposite, the number of batteries has slightly grown from 18 to 20 per person and year, which reflects the increase of rechargeable batteries with higher performance and lower weight per piece.
+According to a comprehensive study of Ökoinstitute on behalf of European Commission, appr.
+250,000 tons of portable and industrial (without Pb) batteries were sold in EU countries.
+This is equivalent to 420 gr per inhabitants, which has been a stable average since 2010.
+On the contrary, the number of batteries has slightly grown from 18 to 20 per person and year, which reflects the increase of rechargeable batteries with higher performance and lower weight per piece.

-In 2015, the “big four” countries DE, UK, Fr, It (in order) represent 63% of all portable batteries put on market (POM).
-Also 63% of used batteries have been collected in these countries – with emphasis of 22% in DE.
+In 2015 the “big four” countries GER, UK, FR, IT (in order of size) represent 63% of all portable batteries put on market (POM).
+Also 63% of used batteries have been collected in these countries – with emphasis of 22% in GER.

 Sales of battery chemistries have been subdivided in 2015 into following shares: